dgurudot/gr/help/hi/HELP-ORDERS.md

 # **Orders**

-Diplays account orders as given below:
+Displays account orders as given below:

 **Active:** Orders that are pending and waiting to be executed.